Board

 Non-Executive Member

-Katherine Coates was, until May 2021, a Partner and Head of the Global Insurance Sector Group at Clifford Chance LLP with over 30 years' experience advising on a broad range of transactions and on corporate, regulatory, governance and commercial matters in the insurance and wider financial services sector in the UK and elsewhere.
-She remains Special Counsel to the firm.
-Katherine chaired the Audit and Risk Committee at Clifford Chance and was a member of the firm’s non-executive oversight body, the Partnership Council, for six years.
-She is currently a non-executive director at Talbot Underwriting Limited, a Lloyd’s managing agent owned by AIG.
+Katherine was, until May 2021, a Partner and Head of the Global Insurance Sector Group at Clifford Chance LLP.
+She has over 30 years' experience advising on a broad range of transactions and on corporate, regulatory, governance and commercial matters in the insurance and wider financial services sector in the UK and elsewhere.
+Katherine remains Special Counsel to the firm.

 Title